cggos/ccv/cv_docs/cameras_calib_note.md

 ### Stereo Rectification

-Stereo rectification is the process of distorting two images such that both their epipoles are at infinity, typically along the x-axis.
+Stereo rectification is the process of distorting two images such that **both their epipoles are at infinity, typically along the x-axis**.
 When this happens the epipolar lines are all parallel to each other simplifying the problem of finding feature correspondences to searching along the image axis.
 Many stereo algorithms require images to be rectified first.